SwiftGen/SwiftGen/Documentation/README.md

 ## [Contexts Documentation](SwiftGenKit%20Contexts/)

-The way SwiftGen works is to parse your input files (resources like Asset Catalogs, Strings files, etc) using those parsers described above, and transform them into a structured dictionary – that we call SwiftGenKit Contexts – representing the parsed data.
+The way SwiftGen works is to parse your input files (resources like Asset Catalogs, Strings files, etc) using those parsers described above, and transform them into a structured dictionary – that we call a "SwiftGenKit Context" – representing the parsed data.

 That parsed data ("Context") is then fed to our template engine (Stencil), alongside a template, to finally produce the generated code that you will use in your projects.